-On our journey to test and review all the best light therapy lamps (which you can find in our database), we just finished testing the SAD lights made by Alaska Northern Lights!
+As part of our journey to test and review the best light therapy lamps (available in our database), we’ve just finished testing the SAD lights made by Alaska Northern Lights!

 So let’s dive right in!